phelucko/cognito-serverless-demo/README.md

 # Securing Microservices on AWS with Cognito, API Gateway and Lambda

 This demo is based on [https://github.com/csepulv/auth-api-demo](https://github.com/csepulv/auth-api-demo).
-Most of the manual setups are automated using AWS CDK.
+Most of the manual steps are automated using AWS CDK.

 # Lambda Setup